-- C stands for consulted; a party whose opinions are sought, typically as subject matter experts; and with whom there is bilateral communication. - I stands for informed; a party which is informed on progress, often only on completion of the task or deliverable.
+- R stands for responsible party that does the work to achieve the task. - C stands for consulted; a party whose opinions are sought, typically as subject matter experts; and with whom there is bilateral communication. - I stands for informed; a party which is informed on progress, often only on completion of the task or deliverable.

-Security management Customer AWS Managed Services Maintaining valid licenses of Managed EPS for EC2 instances of AMS Shared Services R C Configure Managed EPS for EC2 instances of AMS Shared Services Γ R Update Managed EPS for EC2 instances of AMS Shared Services I R Monitoring malware on EC2 instances of AMS Shared Services Γ R Maintaining and updating virus signatures for EC2 instances of AMS Shared Services 1 R Remediating instances infected with malware for EC2 instances of AMS Shared Services C R as reviews of IAM configuration to ensure the security of your AWS account.
-AMS compliance certifications and attestations are not affected if you use BYOEPS.
+Security management Customer AWS Managed Services Maintaining valid licenses of Managed EPS for EC2 instances of AMS Shared Services R C

+Security management Customer AWS Managed Services Configure Managed EPS for EC2 instances of AMS Shared Services I R Update Managed EPS for EC2 instances of AMS Shared Services Ι R Monitoring malware on EC2 instances of AMS Shared Services Ι R Maintaining and updating virus signatures for EC2 instances of AMS Shared Services I R Remediating instances infected with malware for EC2 instances of AMS Shared Services C R

+When you use BYOEPS, you lose one of the security controls offered by AMS.
+You still have security management provided through tools such as Amazon GuardDuty, Amazon Macie, and process controls, such as reviews of IAM configurations.
+The use of BYOEPS doesn't affect AMS compliance certifications and attestations.
 However, many security framework and certifications have requirements for protection from malware and malicious code.
-To ensure account security and compliance, evaluate and ensure that your planned controls meet the security requirements for compliance certifications needed for your workload.
+To help keep your account secure and in compliance, evaluate your planned controls to make sure that they meet the security requirements for your workload's compliance certifications.